List of NCAA major college football yearly rushing leaders: Rushing leaders since 1937

 The NCAA did not compile and distribute official, national rushing statistics until the 1937 season.
 This chart reflects the official rushing statistics compiled and distributed by the NCAA.
 Rushing yard totals in bold follow the NCAA record progression.

+As a general rule, teams are listed with their current athletic brand names, which do not always reflect those used in the relevant season.
+Exceptions are specifically noted.

 Pre-1937 unofficial data

 This chart reflects unofficial rushing statistics before the NCAA started keeping official rushing statistics in 1937, compiled by historians largely from contemporary newspaper accounts.